 Michelle Yeoh dedicates her historic best actress win to mothers everywhere

-Michelle Yeoh has made Oscars history as the first Asian woman to win Best Actress.
+Michelle Yeoh has made Oscars history as the first Asian woman to win the Leading Actress prize.

-The beloved star delivered an emotional speech upon receiving the golden statuette for her lead performance as Evelyn Wang in the Daniels' multiversal action flick and immigrant family drama, Everything Everywhere All at Once.
-Before she spoke, Yeoh shared a sweet, tearful moment with Halle Berry, as the previous winner presented a new trailblazing win.
+The beloved star delivered an emotional speech upon receiving the golden statuette for her lead performance as Evelyn Wang in the multiversal action flick and immigrant family drama, Everything Everywhere All at Once.
+Before she spoke, Yeoh shared a sweet, tearful moment with former Leading Actress honouree Halle Berry, who presented her with the trailblazing win.

 halle and michelle 😭😭 pic.twitter.com/2Zw3pPJb7l

 — َ (@ungodlywests) March 13, 2023

 Yeoh then began her speech by marking the historic moment with a message of hope.

 "For all the little boys and girls who look like me watching tonight, this is a beacon of hope and possibilities," she said.
 "This is proof that dreams … do come true.
 And ladies, don't let anyone tell you you are ever past your prime."

 The Crouching Tiger, Hidden Dragon star went on to thank EEAAO's directors, Daniel Kwan and Daniel Scheinert, as well as production studio A24, her fellow cast members, and everyone involved with the film.
 She also dedicated the award to her own mother and mums around the world, before thanking her extended family.

 "I have to dedicate this to my mom, all the moms in the world, because they are really the superheroes, and without them, none of us would be here tonight," she added.
 "She's 84, and I'm taking this home to her.
 She's watching right now in Malaysia with my family and friends ... and also to my extended family in Hong Kong where I started my career.
 Thank you for letting me stand on your shoulders, giving me a leg up so that I can be here today."